ArchitectsAgustín Landa Ruiloba

 Project teamManuel Martinez, Andrea Fisher, Pablo Bueno, Estela Alvarado, Monica Suberville, Any Zermeño, Daniel Ruiz Trejo, Gerardo Almaguer, Alfredo Ayala, Ruben Barragan, Carlos Cabrera, Carlos Fonseca, Oscar Gonzalez

-From the architect.
+Text description provided by the architects.
 Located on the top of a rise, the house forms part of a private development in the south of Monterrey.
 The fan-shaped lot is flat at the narrow top part, sloping down as it opens up to the south views of the Sierra Madre and the rest of the development.

 Access is by way of ramps which move through the house, allowing the visitor to discover it before, during, and after crossing the threshold.
 The walking entrance leads to a triple-height patio delimited by the house proper and a sectioning of the lot marked by a reflecting pool which contrasts with the hardness of the space.